pengxingang/PocketXMol/README.md

 #### Confidence scores
-The self-confidence scores are in the `gen_info.csv` file produced during the sampling process.
+The self-confidence scores are in the `gen_info.csv` (column `cfd_traj`) file produced during the sampling process.
 To calculate other confidence scores for the generated molecular poses, use the following command:
 ```python
 python scripts/believe.py \
     --exp_name base_pxm \